 Sora Video Generation Skill

-Creates or manages short video clips for the current project (product demos, marketing spots, cinematic shots, UI mocks).
-Defaults to sora-2 and a structured prompt augmentation workflow, and prefers the bundled CLI for deterministic runs.
+Creates or manages Sora video jobs for the current project (product demos, marketing spots, cinematic shots, social clips, UI mocks).
+Defaults to sora-2 with structured prompt augmentation and prefers the bundled CLI for deterministic runs.
 Note: $sora is a skill tag in prompts, not a shell command.

 When to use